Distance education in Chicago Public Schools in 1937: Distance education program

 Lessons were presented in 15-minute slots of airtime.
 Airtime was donated by the radio stations WCFL, WENR, WGN, WIND, WJJD, and WLS.
 The lessons were written by teachers and principals.
 WLS built special studios in the headquarter building of the Chicago Board of Education for the broadcasts.
 Lillian M. Tobin was put in charge of the curriculum.
 Oversight was provided by "subject area committees" that were tasked with ensuring quality and continuity in the lessons.
 Efforts were taken to make the broadcasts entertaining to students, in order to better engage them.
 For instance, explorer Carveth Wells was booked to speak during some of the broadcasts.
 Each day’s instruction began at 7:15 am with the program for the day being read by August H. Pritzlaff, the head of Chicago Public Schools' physical education department.

 Lessons were scheduled in such as manner that different days of the week were dedicated to different subjects.
 Mondays, Wednesdays, and Fridays were dedicated to science and social studies, while Tuesdays, Thursdays, and Saturdays were dedicated to English studies and mathematics.
 Broadcast schedules, as well as directions, questions, and assignments were published in the city's newspapers, with six city newspapers cooperating.

 A helpline was established in order to allow parents to provide comment, as well as to help answer questions parents would have about the radio programs and the epidemic, with educational personnel manning the hotline.
+The helpline was staffed by sixteen teachers.

 Parents were encouraged to supplement the lessons by facilitating daily study periods with their children following the broadcasts.
 In order to educate students who missed broadcasts, such as those who not have access to a radio or those who encountered poor reception, make-up work was created.

 Once they returned to in-person learning, students were tested on the material that had been covered by the radio broadcasts and newspaper publications.
 The purpose of these tests was both to assess the effectiveness of the instruction, as well as to decide what grade credit each student would receive for their work on the radio lessons.

 Analysis

 Superintendent Johnson gave the estimate that 315,000 students listened to the radio lessons, but also stated that it was "impossible to give an accurate check".
+Johnson received praise from university professors and other educators for his efforts related to remote instruction.